colinshaw1/portfolio-project-4/README.md

 --

 Deployed via Heroku.
 The application was deployed to Heroku very easily.
 A new database is needed for production which is postgress, the SQLite database can be used for development. changes needed to be incorporated in the settings.py file and a secret key was removed and added to the config vars in Heroku.
+To deploy to heroku has to be installed in the command line.
+Once this is done login to heroku needs to be done in the command line. then a procfile will need to be created and the following code added web: gunicorn filmblog.wsgi:application .
+Once logged in the procfile and the application is created on Heroku.
+The branch needs to be pushed to GitHub and Heroku using git push heroku main.
+Once this is done once all commits will automatically push and deploy to heroku.